Mchanech/gigaspaces-wiki-jekyll/xap97net/the-space-counters.markdown

 int counterValue = wordount.MyCounter;
 {% endhighlight %}

-Another way getting the Counter value without reading the space object back to the client would be via a [Task](./task-execution-over-the-space.html):
+Another way of getting the Counter value without reading the space object back to the client would be via a [Task](./task-execution-over-the-space.html):

 {% highlight csharp %}
 public class GetCounterTask : ISpaceTask<int>